What Does Median Mean?

 Example 1

-You asked eleven students in your class about how many pennies they have in their pocket.
+You asked eleven students in your class how many pennies they have in their pocket.
 The result was:

 First, sort the numbers in ascending order: